LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 -----------------------------

 You can tell to DivGeo also which kind of magnetic topology you want the modelling grid to have.
-As was said at the C-mode case that can be done by :menuselection:`File --> Import --> Topology` and choose one of topology in the list.
-For the previous example of C-mode case was selected SN.
+As was said at the C-Mod case that can be done by :menuselection:`File --> Import --> Topology` and choose one of topology in the list.
+For the previous example of C-Mod case was selected SN.
 But for this case none of the topologies fulfills the conditions.
 You can create a magnetic topology by your own with :menuselection:`Commands --> Edit topology`

 .. image:: divgeo_ITER_4.png
    :align: center